arav06/aws-fundies/aws-services-fundamentals.md

 * All network traffic between AZs are encrypted
 * AZs are physically separated from one another, but are within 60 miles of each other

-As of 2021, there are 80 Availability Zones in the entire world, not in each region(approx)
+As of 2021, there are 80 Availability Zones in the entire world(approx), not in each region

 ### AWS Regions